KRFOSS/kali-docs/development/live-build-a-custom-kali-iso/index.md

 ### Configuring The Kali ISO Build (Optional)

 If you want to customize your Kali Linux ISO, this section will explain some of the details.
-Through the **kali-config** directory, the Kali Linux live build supports a wide range of customization options, which are well-documented on the Debian [live build 4.x](https://live-team.pages.debian.net/live-manual/html/live-manual/customization-overview.en.html) page.
+Through the **kali-config** directory, the Kali Linux live-build supports a wide range of customization options, which are well-documented on the Debian [live-build 4.x](https://live-team.pages.debian.net/live-manual/html/live-manual/customization-overview.en.html) page.
 However, for the impatient, here are some of the highlights.

 #### Building Kali With Different Desktop Environments